What is Pupil Premium?

 Key Stage 2

-At the end of 2015/16 - 25% of pupil premium pupils achieved the expected standard in reading.
+At the end of 2016/17 - No pupil premium pupils achieved the expected standard in reading.
 No pupil premium pupils achieved the expected standard in writing and maths.